-We recommend you take the advice of your GP as we are not medically trained.
+We recommend you take the advice of your GP as we are not medical professionals.

 Us mums are not exactly known for taking care of ourselves.
 We tend to run around after everyone else, meeting everyone else’s needs, and forget to prioritise our own health and wellbeing.

 Folate is so important and an essential nutrient.
-Firstly, folate and folic acid are two different forms of Vitamin B9.
+Firstly, folate and folic acid are two different forms of vitamin B9.
 Folate is naturally occurring and folic acid is a synthetic form of folate.
-The terms folate and folic acid are often used interchangeably, so I thought I’d just clear up that little confusion.
+(The terms folate and folic acid are often used interchangeably, so we thought we’d just clear up that little confusion.)

-The reason this particular essential nutrient is so important is because low levels of Vitamin B9 have been linked to birth abnormalities.
-That’s why it’s recommended to take a folate/folic acid supplement as soon as you start trying to conceive, because during those first few formative weeks you may not be aware that you’re pregnant.
+The reason this particular essential nutrient is so important is because low levels of vitamin B9 have been linked to birth abnormalities.
+That’s why it’s recommended to take a folate/folic acid supplement as soon as you start trying to conceive or even for a few months before, because during those first few formative weeks you may not be aware that you’re pregnant.

-You don’t have to take folate/folic acid on it’s own.
-Pregnancy Multivitamins should contain folate/folic acid, as well as other essential nutrients.
-Though it’s worth checking the packaging just to be sure.
-Pregnancy Multivitamins come in various forms, including tablets, chewables, powders and liquids.
-This is handy especially if your pregnancy has given you an excessively sensitive gag reflex.
-It’s no good swallowing a tablet only to bring it back up two seconds later.
+You don’t have to take folate/folic acid on its own.
+Pregnancy multivitamins should contain folate/folic acid, as well as other essential nutrients – it’s worth checking the packaging just to be sure.
+Pregnancy multivitamins come in various forms, including tablets, chewables, powders and liquids (this is handy especially if your pregnancy has given you an excessively sensitive gag reflex – it’s no good swallowing a tablet only to bring it back up two seconds later).

 There are also other supplements and vitamins for pregnant mums that can be really helpful to your overall health.
-There are supplements that can help with painful cramping that can occur during pregnancy.
-These supplements often contain ingredients like magnesium and potassium.
-Some supplements claim to help with morning sickness.
-There are even supplements that are supposed to help prepare you for labour, such as product containing raspberry leaf.
+There are supplements that can help with painful cramping that can occur during pregnancy – these supplements often contain ingredients like magnesium and potassium.
+Some supplements claim to help with morning sickness, and others are supposed to help prepare you for labour, such as a product containing raspberry leaf.

-Be aware if you’re already taking any other multivitamins to check that you’re not double dosing on anything!
-Because overdosing, on even essential nutrients, can potentially be harmful.
+Be aware if you’re already taking any other multivitamins to check that you’re not double dosing on anything – overdosing, even on essential nutrients, can potentially be harmful.
 If you’re unsure, check with your doctor or another healthcare professional.

 Otherwise, there are various natural supplements and foods that are often recommended to boost milk supply.
-These substances are called “galacologues”, meaning they promote lactation.
-These breastfeeding supplements often contain ingredients like fenugreek, flax seed, brewer’s yeast, fennel seeds and even oats.
-They come in all sorts of forms from tablets and powders, to “lactation cookies”.
+These substances are called galactagogues, meaning they promote lactation.
+These breastfeeding supplements often contain ingredients like fenugreek, flaxseed, brewer’s yeast, fennel seeds and even oats.
+They come in all sorts of forms from tablets and powders to lactation cookies.
 While these products may help, if you do have any concerns at all about your milk supply it’s best to talk to your midwife, child’s health nurse or a lactation consultant as soon as possible.

 However, as with anything regarding your health, it’s always best to consult a healthcare professional to work out what vitamins and supplements are right for you.